On a complex-analytic approach to stationary measures on $S^1$ with respect to the action of $PSU(1,1)$: Introduction

 Corollary \ref{C:main corollary}.1 strictly strengthens the very last remark in \cite{Bourgain2012}, where it was proven that the Lebesgue measure is never stationary with respect to finitely supported measures on $PSU(1,1)$.
-Corollary \ref{C:main corollary}.2, in theory, provides a purely computational heuristic to showing singularty of stationary measures, as for lattices in $PSU(1,1)$, one expects the poles to converge to $\mathbb{T}$, whereas for dense subgroups one would expect the poles to accumulate inside $\mathbb{D}$, thus forcing the $H^1$-norms to stay bounded.
+Corollary \ref{C:main corollary}.2, in theory, provides a purely computational heuristic to showing singularity of stationary measures, as for lattices in $PSU(1,1)$, one expects the poles to converge to $\mathbb{T}$, whereas for dense subgroups one would expect the poles to accumulate inside $\mathbb{D}$, thus forcing the $H^1$-norms to stay bounded.

 Corollary \ref{intro: Lebesgue is stationary} provides several new insights into Furstenberg measures on $PSU(1,1)$.
 In particular, as our approach deals with signed and complex measures, we are able to talk about complex Furstenberg measures, which is not possible with any geometric approaches.
-In particular, we obtain Borel sums with poles in the orbits of a non-cocompact lattice which vanishes in $\mathbb{D}$, despite the fact that such counterexamples should be impossible due to Guivarch'-le Jan (\cite{guivarch1990}).
-The catch is that our condition is only a necessary one; and the Brown-Shields-Zeller theorem does not control the moments of the resulting coefficients.
+In particular, we obtain Borel sums with poles in the orbits of a non-cocompact lattice which vanishes in $\mathbb{D}$, despite the fact that such counterexamples should be impossible due to Guivarch'-le Jan (see \cite{guivarch1990}).
+The catch is that the Brown-Shields-Zeller theorem does not control the moments nor the positivity of the resulting coefficients.
 We also exhibit the first known result restricting the moment conditions of a Furstenberg measure, once again, improving on \cite{Bourgain2012}.
 The notion of a non-tangential limit seems to be key in this approach.
 Finally, we remark that studying positive Furstenberg measures should be possible using techniques in \cite{bonsall1989vanishing} and \cite{hayman1990bases}, as they deal with Borel-like series having strictly positive coefficients.

-Finally, Corollary \ref{functional-analytic necessary condition} provides a pretty significant restriction on the stationary measures in the $L^p$-class, and, in theory, the images with respect to the adjoint operator $T_\mu^*$ can be computed explicitly for any measure $\mu$ satisfying the Blaschke condition.
+Corollary \ref{functional-analytic necessary condition} provides a pretty significant restriction on the stationary measures in the $L^p$-class for $1 < p < \infty$, and, in theory, the images with respect to the adjoint operator $T_\mu^*$ can be computed explicitly for any measure $\mu$ satisfying the Blaschke condition.